 The current main shrine was built in 1744.
 It has a height of about 24 meters.
 According to legend, in the ancient times, the main hall was said to have been 96 meters high.
 It is said that the main hall was 48 meters high during the Heian period (794 – 1185).
 There are pros and cons for these legends.
 Even now, various investigations about ancient Izumo shrine are under way.

 Next to Izumo Taisha Shrine, there is the Shimane Ancient Izumo Museum.
 Ancient bronze bell-shaped vessel excavated in the Izumo area are exhibited.
 Audio guide in English is equipped, please drop in by all means.
+I think you can understand the legends and myths of Shimane and Izumo.

 In Shimane prefecture there is an old Japanese atmosphere before modernization.
 In addition to major tourist destinations such as Izumo Taisha and Adachi Art Museum, I recommend to you that you can stop by the country side where the old Japanese atmosphere remains.